msagca/msagca.github.io/_posts/2025-08-29-a-summary-of-learnopengl.md

 ## Matrix Operations

-A **matrix** ($M$) is a 2D array of elements, where each element is identified by its row and column indices.
-If a matrix has $m$ rows and $n$ columns, it's an $mxn$ matrix, and these are called the matrix dimensions.
+A **matrix** (_M_) is a 2D array of elements, where each element is identified by its row and column indices.
+If a matrix has _m_ rows and _n_ columns, it's an _mxn_ matrix, and these are called the matrix dimensions.
 Matrices can be used to solve systems of linear equations; for example, one matrix can store the coefficients while another stores the variables.

 > If both dimensions are the same, then the matrix is called a **square matrix**.